mkfinterests/management-system/mgmtsystem_quality/README.rst

 To use this module, you need to:

-* Schedule iand manage your audit calendars and top management reviews
+* Schedule and manage your audit calendars and top management reviews
 * Follow up with your colleagues on their actions
 * Analyze your NC and determine your action plan
 * Evaluate the effectiveness of your action plan before closing NC